kallaballa/Poppy/README.md

 embedded systems.
 Please note that the feature extractor generates a larger number of key points than defined by this limit and only decides to retain that number in the end.
-If you have images with lots of noise you can try --denoise.
+The only means of reducing the number of generated key points at the moment is to denoise (--denoise) the source images.
+Obviously that is not optimal because you have no control over which features will be removed.
+Usually the parameter is used to enhance noisy images.

 Options:
   -g [ --gui ]                        Show analysis windows.